You should be treating social media engagement like a dinner party, welcoming people and encouraging conversation between the host and the guests.

 - Lists: Create Twitter lists based on specific industries, events, or hashtags and set each one up in a stream for easy monitoring and proactive engagement.

 - Tags: Use this feature to tag and track positive engagements so you can easily include them in your weekly or monthly reports.

 - Canva makes it easy to crop pictures to the exact specifications of different networks.
-You can also edit photos directly in the Hootsuite compose box and add text and filters to them.
+You can also edit photos directly in the Hootsuite Compose and add text and filters to them.

 How to measure social engagement

-That’s why good social media analytics is important to your brand.
+Good social media analytics are so important to measuring the success of your brand.

 Facebook Analytics contains a very robust and comprehensive dashboard with plenty of ways to track your audience engagement.

 You can track the following metrics on the popular social media platform:

 - Reach and engagement: How many people saw your posts?
 Who interacted with them?
 Which posts did people hide?
 Did people report any posts as spam?